Free service - Available Monday to Friday from 9am until 7pm

 Running a business is an extremely time-consuming and frequently exhausting proposition.
 With so much to do and so much to consider on a daily basis, it’s understandable that you may feel reluctant to go through the hassle of researching and switching Business Energy suppliers.
 But if you remain on the same business tariff, you could be compromising your cash flow unnecessarily.

 Your business needs energy to operate.
-But it certainly doesn’t need to spend over the odds on that energy.
+But it certainly doesn’t need to spend over the odds on energy.
 At Switch Plan, we’re not just passionate about helping domestic energy consumers save money.
 We also care a great deal about business energy consumers too!
 After all, enterprises like yours are what keeps our country prosperous.
 You employ our citizens.
 You supply our goods and services.
 You are part of the commercial and economic engine that keeps Britain running!
 It’s only right that we help find you the most affordable fuel on which to run!

 Business Energy explained